mauramaybe11/tic-tac-toe-maura/README.md

 To win this game you must get the slugs to fall in love.
 It takes 3 slugs in a row to get them to fall in love.
 They can be in a row of three vertically, horizontally, or diagonally in order for the user to win.

-As a user I will be able to sign up for an account.
-I will be able to select which color of slug I would like to be.
-I will be able to click a box on the tic tac toe grid to select where I am placing my slug.
-I will be able to take turns selecting where my slug goes against my opponent.
-I will be able to win or have the app tell me when myself or my opponent have won or be alerted of a tie.
-I will be able to start a new game.
-I will be able to sign out.
+User will be able to sign up for an account.
+User will be able to select which color of slug they would like to use as their game piece.
+The User with the green slug will be the first to populate on the board.
+Users will be able to click a box on the tic tac toe grid to select where they would like to place their slug game piece.
+Once a user has three slugs in a row either horizontally, vertically or diagonally the users will be notified who the winner of the game is.
+Users will be notified if the game results in tie if all squares have been played and there are no 3 slugs in a row.